 AppleScripts are not supported

 You cannot specify an AppleScript as a pre or post clone script, CCC currently only supports running shell scripts.

 CCC does not assume a default shell environment when running your pre or postflight script.
 Not doing so gives users a great deal of flexibility; they can choose to write their scripts in any shell or programming language (e.g. bash, python, perl, ruby, C).
 For CCC to execute a shell script as an application, though, the system needs to know what shell should be used to interpret the script, and that value needs to be defined in your shell script.
 This is done simply by placing a shell interpreter line at the top of the file, e.g.

 CCC's pre and post clone shell scripts are executed as the System Administrator.
-To prevent non-administrative users from making unauthorized modifications to your shell scripts, you should restrict which users have write access to these scripts and to the folder in which they are contained.
-The parent folder and scripts should be writable only by the owner (e.g. you).
+To prevent unauthorized modifications to your shell scripts, you should restrict the ownership and permissions of these scripts and to the folder in which they are contained.
+The parent folder and scripts should be writable only by the root user.
 For example, running the following in the Terminal application would secure any shell scripts located in the default location for pre and post clone scripts:

 To use any of these example scripts, download the script and place it somewhere on your startup disk.
 By default, CCC looks in /Library/Application Support/com.bombich.ccc/Scripts.

 This is a pre clone script that you can use to pause all currently-running Parallels VM containers.
 This script will also retain state information that can be read by the corresponding parallels_start.sh post clone script to resume these VMs after the backup task has completed.
 Note: This script relies on command-line tools offered only in Parallels Desktop for Mac Pro or Business Edition.